99TheDark/Bolt/docs/classes.md

  * The class destructor never takes in any arguments.
  * A class can be extended by prefixing the class literal within brackets with the
  * class it extends or a vector of classes.
- * Vlues of a class can be accessed via the period operator (.)
+ * Values of a class can be accessed via the period operator (.)
+ * All classes MUST be capitalized, or else an error will occur.
  */

 class Building = {